 Technically, anyone driving under the influence in California can be prosecuted under California Vehicle Code Section 23152(a): Driving Under the Influence Of Alcohol.
 VC 23152(b) deals specifically with individuals who operate a motor vehicle with a BAC of 0.08 or higher.

 Note that individuals cannot be charged under VC 23152(b) if they are under the influence of drugs.
 Instead, they would be charged under California Vehicle Code Section 23152(e): Driving Under The Influence Of Drugs.
+Let Simmrin Law Group in California fight the DUI charges filed against you, so you are not facing lengthy jail time and hefty fines.

 Refusing a Chemical Test and VC 23152(b) Charges